pingidentity/ping-devops/README.md

 In this diectory, you can place custom scripts that will be executed at specific times during the container startup sequence.

 ## instance
-In this directory, you can place any file you would like, following the normal layout of the Ping Identity product that the server-profile is intended for
+In this directory, you can place any file you would like, following the normal layout of the Ping Identity product that the server-profile is intended for.

 For example, for PingDirectory:
   - to apply custom schema
     - instance/config/schema/77-microsoft.ldif